 Amphitrite: She’s one of the world’s most famous mermaids next to Ariel, and you’ve seen her online and in magazines from Scuba Diving Magazine to Sport Diver Magazine.
 This magnificent 9-foot tall bronze sculpture came from Canadian artist Simon Morris and was carefully placed underwater to keep a watchful eye over the beautiful reef.

 The David Nicholson Wreck: an old cargo ship now covered and surrounded by sea life makes for a great day or night dive.
-Deliberately placed in front of Sunset House to attract fish and marine life in the 80’s, the wreck is now teeming with colorful fish, sea turtles, nurse sharks, stingrays and more.
+Deliberately placed to attract fish and marine life in the 80’s, the wreck is now teeming with colorful fish, sea turtles, nurse sharks, stingrays and more.

-There are plenty of other great dive sites (after all, we’re close to 365!) including: Black Forrest, Eagle Ray Pass.
-Blue Pinnacles, Tarpon Alley, Trinity Caves, Andres Wall and countless more.
+There are plenty of other great dive sites (after all, there are 240!) including: Black Forrest, Eagle Ray Pass.
+Blue Pinnacles, Tarpon Alley, Trinity Caves, Andres Wall, the exhilarating North Wall and countless more.

 You’ve gotta spend some time ashore and Grand Cayman’s got some great topside attractions to fill up your time when you’re not in your fins and wet suit.